willdphan/tour-guide/README.md

 # Navi

 This project is an AI-powered web navigation assistant that guides users through websites based on their queries or requests.
-It uses advanced language models and web interaction techniques to analyze web pages and perform actions.
-This is highly experimental!
-Accuracy could/should be improved greatly.
+It uses gpt-4o-mini to save on costs.
+Could/should be improved greatly.

 ## Project Structure